marshallepie/tag-my-thing/REFERRAL_SYSTEM_UPDATE.md

 ---

 **Result**: A more inclusive, flexible, and growth-focused referral system that empowers all users to become targeted advocates for TagMyThing while maintaining the proven 5-level reward structure and enabling strategic marketing through multiple landing page options.
+The integration with business signup functionality ensures seamless user segmentation and appropriate feature access based on referral source.